To improve patient access in Europe, EFPIA is calling on HTA bodies to join up when assessing the therapeutic benefit of innovative medicines

 We believe that efficient and high quality European REAs of new pharmaceuticals at time of launch are essential.
 Let’s get on with it!
 This is the call addressed to Member States by representatives of patients, healthcare professionals, politicians, regulators, HTA agencies, and industry during the World Health Summit in 2015.

 Decision-making on pricing, reimbursement and access should remain a national competence.
-If this were integrated effectively with European REAs, though, the result would issue a strong, positive signal to pharmaceutical companies concerning Europe’s healthcare system priorities.
+Effectively integrating European REAs in national pricing and reimbursement, though, would issue a strong, positive signal to pharmaceutical companies concerning Europe’s healthcare system priorities.

 Ultimately, it will have the potential to reduce time to patient access and strengthen the equity of care throughout Europe.